-The Office of the Secretary and Vice President for Student Life invites applications for Student Grants for Diversity, Equity, Inclusion, and Belonging throughout the academic year.
-All Yale University students and student organizations may apply for funding for a program, event, or speaker that promotes a sense of belonging and community at Yale by:
+Under Belonging at Yale, the Office of the Secretary and Vice President for University Life invites applications for Student Grants for Belonging.
+All Yale students and registered student organizations may apply for funding for a program, event, or speaker that promotes a sense of belonging and community at Yale:

-- educating about challenges to inclusion on our campus and in society;
+• educating the community about challenges to inclusion on campus and in society;

-The Student Grants Program is an initiative of Belonging at Yale and is a partnership with the Yale Center for the Study of Race, Indigeneity, and Transnational Migration, which offers similar support for academic initiatives organized by faculty, administrators, and staff.
+The Grants for Belonging are an initiative of Belonging at Yale in partnership with the Yale Center for the Study of Race, Indigeneity, and Transnational Migration and the Poorvu Center for Teaching and Learning, which offer similar grants for academic initiatives.

 Examples of funded projects